-Construction began almost immediately after the railroad was renamed.
-On October 18, 1876, the line was opened from Batavia Junction to Batavia, a distance of 15 miles.
-5 By August 4, 1877, the railroad had reached Winchester, a distance of 48 miles.
+Construction began almost immediately and by October 18, 1876, the line was open from Batavia Junction to Batavia, a distance of 15 miles.
+5 By August 4, 1877, the C&E had reached Winchester, a distance of 48 miles.

-A 5½ mile western extension to the Miami Valley Railroad, later the CL&N Idlewild, was completed.(4b) It was constructed to the Miami Valley Railroad, who had promised a narrow-gauge connection via the Deer Creek valley.
-5 When the Deer Creek tunnel project ran into financial difficulties, the C&E found that its connection to Cincinnati was completely useless for four years.
-The railroad soon went into receivership on January 27, 1879 due to failures to collect stock subscriptions.
+A 5½ mile western extension to the Miami Valley Railroad, later the CL&N Idlewild Branch, was completed in June.
+4b The Miami Valley had proposed a narrow-gauge connection to Cincinnati via a tunnel through the Deer Creek valley.
+5 When the Deer Creek tunnel project ran into financial difficulties, the C&E found that its connection to Cincinnati useless and forced the railroad to enter into receivership on January 27, 1879.

-During receivership, little work was completed along the C&E. The branch line had been extended to Blairville, a distance of 11 miles, in 1879, and was completed to New Richmond on March 1, 1880, a distance of 14 miles.
+Shortly after, the New Richmond branch was extended to Blairville, a distance of 11 miles and to New Richmond on March 1, 1880, a distance of 14 miles.
 5

-The collapse of the 800-foot Nineveh trestle on the New Richmond branch had collapsed, killing three and injuring nine.
-The disaster greatly aggravated the company’s financial difficulties, and another receiver was appointed.5 This receiver, however, felt it was necessary to reconvert the standard gauge from Winchester to Portsmouth back to narrow gauge in order for the line to generate a profit.
+The collapse of the 800-foot Nineveh trestle on the New Richmond branch on August 8 scuttled those plans, however.
+5 The disaster greatly aggravated the railroad’s financial issues and another receiver was appointed.
+The new receiver felt it was necessary to reconvert the standard gauge from Winchester to Portsmouth back to narrow gauge in order for the line to generate a profit.

-The New Richmond branch was sold on September 1, 1866 to William P. DeVou, who organized it as the Cincinnati, New Richmond & Ohio River Railroad.
-He planned to extend the railroad to Aberdeen.
-By July 1889, the railroad ceased operations and was dismantled nine years later.5
+The New Richmond branch was sold on September 1, 1866 to William P. DeVou, who reorganized it as the Cincinnati, New Richmond & Ohio River Railroad (CNR&OR).
+5 He planned to extend the railroad to Aberdeen, but by July 1889, theCNR&OR ceased operations.

 Columbus & Maysville